 Still, there are those who caution against the idea of pursuing sex outside of the relationship.
 “It seems like a good idea, technically.
 In reality, it’s the crack in the door that leads to the end of the relationship,” says relationships expert and author April Masini.
 “Couples have problems when one or both of them can’t let go of the idea of their partner having sex with someone else.
 That memory doesn’t go away and it can fester and grow into something way bigger.”

-That said, the concept of non-monogamy is out there, in part thanks to articles like this.
+That said, the concept of non-monogamy is out there.
 And the deeper we dive into any pool of ideas, the more likely we are to absorb them.
 If infidelity alone is what tears so many relationships apart, then giving fidelity a broader definition might just help keep some alive.
 Of course, there’s also the possibility that it won’t.
-Maybe we should keep the academics on the case for another few years and see where we land.
+But, then again, uncertainty is part of all relationships.
+It’s up to everyone to see what works for them.